dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 ![Alt text](resources/cubehse1.png)

-We can see HSE is available since we're using an external crystal.
+We can see HSE is available since we enabled it earlier.
 The `input frequency` is set to 8MHz, you can change it if you're using a different crystal.

 ![Alt text](resources/cubehse2.png)